We offer many opportunities for visitors to learn about or participate in citizen science throughout the Museum and beyond.

 Prairie Ridge Ecostation

 Prairie Ridge Ecostation is the backyard of the Museum, a 45-acre field station and nature center just a few miles from downtown Raleigh.
-Look for guided citizen science programs on our schedule or stop by to collect data on your own through one of the many citizen science smartphone apps currently available.
+Look for many guided citizen science programs on our schedule or stop by to collect data on your own through one of the many citizen science smartphone apps currently available.

-Citizen Science News
+Citizen Science Newsletter

 Sign up for the Museum’s citizen science newsletter and be the first to get citizen science news, schedules of events, and information about new and exciting citizen science opportunities.
-You’ll typically receive 1-3 e mails a month.
+You’ll typically receive 1-3 emails a month.